 ‘There are several different types of anxiety disorders,’ says Gauffin.

-‘Health anxiety (hypochondria) is when you constantly worry about your health.
+Health anxiety ‘Health anxiety is when you constantly worry about your health.
 You imagine that every little symptom could be a serious disease.
 For example, if you get a headache, you worry you might have a brain tumour.
 Health anxiety is often triggered when there’s some area of your life that you feel you can’t control.

-‘Social anxiety disorder (sometimes called social phobia) is the fear of being in social situations.
+Social anxiety disorder ‘Social anxiety disorder (sometimes called social phobia) is the fear of being in social situations.
 This could include meeting or talking to people, speaking on the phone, eating or drinking in public, speaking in public, groups or meetings and feeling as if you’re being watched

-‘A phobia is an overwhelming fear of something like an object, animal or situation.
+Phobias ‘A phobia is an overwhelming fear of something like an object, animal or situation.
 As this triggers severe anxiety, you do everything you can to avoid it.

-‘Panic disorder is when you experience panic attacks out of the blue for no obvious reason.’
+Panic disorder ‘Panic disorder is when you experience panic attacks out of the blue for no obvious reason.’

 A GP can be the first port of call to help you identify whether you have anxiety and if so, the type you might have.